kmtac/PSR1/Lesson8.md

 # Lesson 8
 - Story: The saints.
-- Focus: Folllowing Jesus.
+- Focus: Following Jesus.
 The saints are great examples!
 They show many different ways to follow Jesus.
 - Book chapter: 27
 - Prayers.
 Say at least twice this week:
   - The Sign of the Cross, genuflecting, talking to God in your own words, gratefulness